koush/electron-chrome/README.md

 electron . --app-id=gidgenkbbabolejbgbpnhbimgjbffefm
 ```

 A lot of stuff is implemented.
-Enough to run Vysor:
+Enough to run Vysor (as shown in example above):
 https://chrome.google.com/webstore/detail/vysor/gidgenkbbabolejbgbpnhbimgjbffefm

 Goals:
 Chrome apps are being phased out on all platforms but ChromeOS.